Police arrest man after bank robbery on Lima's east side

 At 9:56 a.m.
 Tuesday, Lima Police Department officers responded to a report of a robbery at the Union Bank, 1410 Bellefontaine St., Lima.
 Officers learned a man wearing a surgical mask entered the bank, said he had a gun and demanded all the money from the drawer and safe.
 He left with an unknown amount of money.

 During the investigation, officers began searching for Allen.
-They executed a search warrant a few blocks away at 953 Bellefontaine St., near the Lee's Famous Recipe restaurant.
+They executed a search warrant a few blocks away at 953 Bellefontaine St., near the Lee's Famous Recipe restaurant, before later finding him.

 Anyone with additional information is asked to contact Harrod at 419-221-5296 or 419-227-4444 or Crime Stoppers at 419-229-STOP (7867).